Earn Your Bachelor of Science in Radiologic Science Administration Online

 Fast-track and related programs

 Want to get a head start on your master’s degree?
-Through the fast-track to Master of Health Administration (MHA) program, you can substitute up to 4 comparable graduate-level courses for undergraduate courses, allowing you to earn your MHA more efficiently.
+Through our fast-track to Master of Health Administration (MHA) program, you can substitute up to three comparable graduate-level courses for undergraduate courses, allowing you to earn your MHA quicker and for less money.

 Have more questions?
 Contact our online admissions office.

-What can you do with a bachelor’s degree in health administration?
+What can you do with a bachelor’s degree in radiologic science administration?

-Frequently asked questions (FAQs) about the online BS in Radiological Science Administration degree program
+Frequently asked questions (FAQs) about the online BS in Radiologic Science Administration

 How long will it take to earn my online Bachelor’s degree in Radiology?